 Needless to say, the Software was exhaustively tested, simulated and reviewed.
 However, the electronics and the impact of putting in new boards into an existing instrument using a new VFD can have a shocking impact on thermals and noise on audio due to the power consumption and new switch mode converters.

 A few people have asked how much heat the new display and PCB generate.
 The fact is, very little.
 To make sure the power supply is not stressed and is going to have a long life, a thermal camera was used to take a look at component temperature rises.

 The maximum temperature rise was under 20 degrees C for the power regulator when the PCB is placed under cover on a flat insulating surface for one hour.
-This translates to a maximum ambient temperature for the board of >90 degrees C and the Super JX would never reach that temperature internally.
+This translates to a maximum ambient temperature for the Display PCB rated at 90 degrees C and the Super JX would never reach that temperature internally.

 In this type of test, stressed components usually appear as shining spots.
 It was the case for the first prototype and components recommended by the simulation tool were changed.
 The picture below shows the first prototype where a diode had a rise of 28 degrees, acceptable, but may as well be changed to achieve the best design.
 Without access to a thermal camera, this kind of issue would never have been spotted.